eyeofhorus4/msgdp/CONTRIBUTING.rst

 How To Contribute
 =================

-Every open source project lives from the generous help by contributors that sacrifice their time and ``attrs`` is no different.
+Every open source project lives from the generous help by contributors that sacrifice their time and ``msgdp`` is no different.

 Here are a few guidelines to get you started: